palewire/first-python-notebook/docs/index.rst

 What you will learn
 ===================

-This tutorial will guide you through an investigation of money in politics using data from the `California Civic Data Coalition <http://www.californiacivicdata.org/>`_.
+This textbook will guide you through an investigation of money in politics using data from the `California Civic Data Coalition <http://www.californiacivicdata.org/>`_.

 You will learn just enough of the `Python <https://www.python.org/>`_ computer programming language to work with the `pandas <http://pandas.pydata.org/>`_ library, a popular open-source tool for analyzing data.
 The course will teach you how to use pandas to read, filter, join, group, aggregate and rank structured data.